Restructuring Investment Banking: Everything You Need to Know

 The job of a restructuring investment banker is to get in front of the company as early as possible in order to take control of the process and come up with innovative solutions while there is still time.

 For example, when I first started in restructuring in 2017 we had to compile a capitalization table for Hertz (no easy task, as it was an absolute mess).
 At the time Hertz looked like it only had a modest amount of stress and probably wouldn't need to restructure.
 Fast forward to 2020 and Hertz rather infamously filed Chapter 11 (and is being advised by Moelis).

-The point is that restructuring investment bankers try to keep in front of a company long before they themselves even begin to think they are really going to have to restructure.
+The point is that restructuring investment bankers try to get in front of a company long before they themselves even begin to think seriously that they are going to have to restructure.

-For this reason, before talking about restructuring solutions we should back up and talk about what signs of distress a restructuring investment banker will look for.
+For this reason, before talking about restructuring solutions we should first talk about what signs of distress a restructuring investment banker will look for.